classickeys/classickeys/README.md

 * 🖥️  See my portfolio at [MyPortfolio](http://classickeys.github.io)
 * ✉️  You can contact me at [kidkmen@gmail.com](mailto:kidkmen@gmail.com)
 * 🚀  I'm currently working on [WebPortfolio](http://classickeys.github.io)
-* 🧠  I'm learning AWS Cloud Architect Associate Certification, Web Development, Python mini projects
+* 🧠  I'm learning towards an AWS Cloud Architect Associate Certification, I am also currently busy with a Web Development and Python mini projects
 * 🤝  I'm open to collaborating on Interesting proejcts that use different algorithms
 * ⚡  I enjoy listening to new music, editing videos and creating graphics